Summer Undergraduate Research Experience (SURE)

 - A stipend of $5,000 for the 9 to 10 week session and free housing

-- Travel assistance for travel to and from Pullman, WA or McCall, ID
+- Travel assistance for travel to and from Pullman, WA or McCall, ID, if allowed

-We will provide housing in an off campus facility, with a shared kitchen and recreation facilities for all students.
+We will provide housing in an off campus facility, with a shared kitchen for all students, if allowed.

-Students on the quarter system that are unable to start on June 1 are still eligible to apply.
+Students on the quarter system that are unable to start on June 3 are still eligible to apply.
 Please do not let that deter you.
-Students located at MOSS for the summer will come to Pullman, WA for the end of the summer poster symposium on Aug.
-4.
+Students located at MOSS for the summer will come to Pullman, WA for the end of the summer poster symposium, if allowed.